-- 19. A construction No Objection Certificates (NOC) shall be obtained from the Coastal Environment Section (CES) prior to commencement of any marine construction works.
-In addition to the NOC, a Construction Environmental Control Plan (CECP) shall be approved by CES. - 20.
-Any liquid fuel, oil and chemical shall be stored within impermeable secondary containment (bunded area).
+19. A construction No Objection Certificates (NOC) shall be obtained from the Coastal Environment Section (CES) prior to commencement of any marine construction works, which should include a Construction Environmental Control Plan (CECP).

+- 20. Any liquid fuel, oil and chemical shall be stored within impermeable secondary containment (bunded area).
 For a single-walled fuel tank, the secondary containment shall be at least 110% of the tank.
 For multiple drums and containers, the secondary containment must be 110% of the largest drum or 25% of the combined full capacity of all drums and containers.
-Spill kits must be located close to the designated storage area, and must be appropriate for the quantity and type of chemicals, oil and fuel stored on site.

-- 21. Lightweight non-hazardous construction waste (paper, plastic, polystyrene) shall only be stored in bins and containers with lids, and they shall be emptied regularly to prevent overfilling and spilling.
+Spill kits must be located close to the designated storage area, and must be appropriate for the quantity and type of chemicals, oil and fuel stored on site. - 21.
+Lightweight non-hazardous construction waste (paper, plastic, polystyrene) shall only be stored in bins and containers with lids, and they shall be emptied regularly to prevent overfilling and spilling.
 Similarly, they will be transported in closed waste trucks. - 22.
 Hazardous waste shall temporarily be stored on site within a bunded area with impermeable surface, no connection to the drainage network or a surface water body.
 In the event of a spill, contaminated sand/soil shall be excavated immediately, and temporarily stored on site at the designated hazardous waste area.
 All hazardous waste shall be collected and disposed of at a licensed landfill for hazardous waste, by a licensed DM-approved waste contractor.
 Chain of custody records of collection and disposal of the contaminated soil as hazardous waste shall be retained on site. - 23.
-A quarterly Environmental Performance Report (EPR) including but not limited to, environmental protection measures implementation and monitoring, monthly laboratory analysis results, monitoring locations, and a brief description with photo documentation of the construction progress shall be submitted to the ECS within seven (7) days after each reporting period.
+A quarterly Environmental Performance Report (EPR) including but not limited to, environmental protection measures implementation and monitoring, monthly laboratory analysis results, monitoring locations, and a brief description with photo documentation of the construction progress shall be submitted to EPR@dm.gov.ae within seven (7) days after each reporting period.
+The subject of the email submission should indicate the reference number of the EC issued for the Project.

-Specific Conditions for Projects Near, Beside or Within the Protected or Conservation Areas
+Specific Conditions for Projects Near, Beside, or Within the Protected or Conservation Area or Environmentally Sensitive Area